hak5/keycroc-payloads/payloads/library/credentials/Croc_Getonline/README.md

 Editing payload variable options:
 - **`option=0`**

-This option will run payload as normal, attempt to connect Keycroc to wifi access point.
+   - This option will run payload as normal, attempt to connect Keycroc to wifi access point.

 - **`option=1`**

-This option will run payload as normal, after a successful connection open terminal on target and start ssh session.
+   - This option will run payload as normal, after a successful connection open terminal on target and start ssh session.

-( EDIT PAYLOAD FOR KEYCROC PASSWORD )
+   - ( EDIT PAYLOAD FOR KEYCROC PASSWORD )

 - **`option=2`**

-This option will run payload as normal, after a successful connection attempt a connection to remote_host using SSH.
+   - This option will run payload as normal, after a successful connection attempt a connection to remote_host using SSH.

-( EDIT PAYLOAD FOR REMOTE_HOST, USER_NAME, IP, PASSWORD ON REMOTE_HOST ENTER THIS COMMAND "ssh root@localhost -p port#" )
+   - ( EDIT PAYLOAD FOR REMOTE_HOST, USER_NAME, IP, PASSWORD ON REMOTE_HOST ENTER THIS COMMAND "ssh root@localhost -p port#" )

-SSHPASS is a requirement for this option, payload will attempt to install if not installed.
+   - SSHPASS is a requirement for this option, payload will attempt to install if not installed.

 - **`option=3`**

-This option will run payload as normal, after a successful connection attempt a connection to remote_host using netcat.
+   - This option will run payload as normal, after a successful connection attempt a connection to remote_host using netcat.

-( EDIT PAYLOAD FOR REMOTE_HOST, IP START LISTENER ON REMOTE_HOST WITH THIS COMMAND "nc -lnvp PORT# -s IP_REMOTE_HOST" )
+   - ( EDIT PAYLOAD FOR REMOTE_HOST, IP START LISTENER ON REMOTE_HOST WITH THIS COMMAND "nc -lnvp PORT# -s IP_REMOTE_HOST" )

-* **RECON SCAN OPTION**
+* **Configuring RECON scan with recon=on andrecon=off**

 The options recon=off and recon=on play a key role in performing basic recon scans using Nmap, Iw, and Curl.